 This is the typical box trap most business owners fall into, especially when they’ve been in business for a while.
 It’s because they’ve concentrated so much on their own market and the players inside that they don’t see what others are doing.
 In such a case I take my clients through what I call a ‘Twist Session’ – a process developed by Julie Cottineau.
 Julie is a branding specialist with experience in many global organizations including Richard Branson’s Virgin Management.

 Since I followed Julie’s ideas and applied them to my own and my clients’ businesses, we managed major positive changes and many of my clients have moved their business to amazing levels.
 The main idea behind it is about identifying your core services and products and applying new ways to offer them to your clients.
 Giving them a twist that makes you stand out from the crowd and create new interest from potential customers.
 We are not talking about a special promotion or a discount here, but something far deeper then that, something with a Twist.

 To make this Twist happen for yourself you need to step back and widen your view.
-Look at the brands, organisations or companies outside of your market.
-I am amazed by Apple, Levis, McDonald, etc. I might not like their products or services specifically, but they are very big and successful brands.
-I am also stunned by my little corner store, they’ve become like family and an amazing source of information about the area I live in (no gossiping here 🙂 ).
+Look at the brands, organizations or companies outside of your market.
+I am amazed by the likes of Apple, Levis and McDonalds, for example.
+I might not like their products or services specifically, but they are very big and successful brands.
+I am also stunned by my little corner store: they’ve become like family and an amazing source of information about the area I live in (no gossiping here).

-With Lewis I think about cowboy, leisure, great fit, cool (sorry, it’s my age 🙂 ), right for every occasion, etc.
+And with Levis I think about cowboys, leisure, great fit, cool (sorry, it’s my age!) and right for every occasion.

 Now apply these points to your own products and services.
 What could they be?
 Of course it depends on your market, but with a little imagination you can almost apply all of those points to any product or service, giving it a little twist and let them stand-out from the rest in your market.

-In the end, that what’s it all about.
+In the end, that’s what it’s all about.